Water Use and Recycling

 Before hydraulic fracturing begins, the cased and cemented well is tested at pressures greater than those that will be used during fracturing operations.
 Additionally, we conduct a cement bond evaluation log using sound waves.
 This testing allows for an additional layer of reassurance that groundwater is protected.
 For more information about our drilling process, see this video.

 Cabot takes landowner and community concerns very seriously.
 We address each complaint or concern through internal and regulatory processes.
 If the complaint is related to water quality, Cabot coordinates with the appropriate regulatory agencies to evaluate water quality conditions to ensure any water quality concerns are properly addressed and resolved in accordance with all applicable regulations.

 Chemical Disclosure (Frac Focus)

 Much of our nation’s hydrocarbon supplies, including those owned by Cabot, are located in shale formations, which require fracture stimulation to develop.
 As such, hydraulic fracturing is critical to our operations.
 Our Policy on Hydraulic Fracturing Fluids documents our commitment to use the most environmentally benign hydraulic fracturing fluids that are available and effective to produce desired operational results.
-We understand the public’s desire to know more about what is involved in our hydraulic fracturing operations, so we voluntarily disclose all chemicals used in hydraulic fracturing activities through www.fracfocus.org.
+We understand the public’s desire to know more about what is involved in our hydraulic fracturing operations, so we voluntarily disclose the chemicals used in hydraulic fracturing fluid in 100% of our hydraulically fractured wells through www.fracfocus.org.